Twistor lines in the period domain of complex tori: Twistor path connectivity of

 \begin{thm} Given a complex structure $I\in End(V_\RR) $, there is a neighborhood of $I$ in the space of complex structures on $V_\RR$ such that, for any complex structure $I_1$ in this neighborhood, there is a twistor path consisting of three spheres joining $I$ to $I_1$.
-Consequently, the space of complex structures $Compl$ is twistor path connected. \end{thm} \begin{proof} Choose a complex structure $J$, anticommuting with $I$, and consider the sphere $S=S(J,I)$ and the cone $C_J$.
+Consequently, each connected component of $Compl$ is twistor path connected. \end{thm} \begin{proof} Choose a complex structure $J$, anticommuting with $I$, and consider the sphere $S=S(J,I)$ and the cone $C_J$.
 By Lemma \ref{lempair}, the complex structures $K=IJ$ and $I$ span the sphere $S=S(K,I)=S(J,I)$.
 We can then form the cone $C_{K}$ whose intersection with $C_J$ contains $S$.
 See Picture 1 below where the cones $C_J$ and $C_K$ are depicted by transversal planes and the sphere $S$ lying in their intersection is depicted by a line.

 We first show that the images of $C_{K}$ under the action of $G_J$ (``rotation of $C_K$ around $J$'') sweep out an open neighborhood of $I$ in $Compl$.
 Since $\Phi$ is a submersion by Corollary \ref{Phisubmers}, there exist neighborhoods $U_{e,J}\subset G_J$ and $U_{e,K} \subset G_K$ of $e$ such that the set $\Phi(U_{e,J}\times U_{e,K})$ contains an open neighborhood of $I$.
 By definition, the cone $C_K$ contains the orbit $G_K\cdot I$.
 Hence the union $\bigcup_{g\in G_J}{}^gC_K$ contains the image of $\Phi$ and consequently it contains an open neighborhood of $I$.